anthelix/UdacityNanoEng/README.md

 `Day 12` 2020/01/13 #30DaysOfUdacity #SQL #DEND : I read the instructions for Project 1 and work about it.
 Encouraging @BryantW @AntónioB @Jacinto @LauraT

+`Day 13` 2020/01/14 #30DaysOfUdacity #SQL #DEND : I've been working on project one.
+It's not complicated but a lot of syntax and spelling mistakes slow me down.
+I've been reading a bit about Docker too and reconfiguring my anaconda to work with this project.
+My heart goes out to Encouraging @BryantW @AntónioB @Jacinto @LauraT

+`Day 14` 2020/01/15 #30DaysOfUdacity #SQL #DEND : I've been working on project one.
+End of the day...
+I finished the first part, just some troubles with the songplay_table.
+I will fix that tomorrow.
+Encouraging @BryantW @AntónioB @Jacinto @LauraT

+`Day 15` 2020/01/16 #30DaysOfUdacity #SQL #DEND :I couldn't find the source of the problem this morning, so I decided to take a step back and read the self-help forum.
+There are a lot of things and help for my solution!!
+I'm very happy.
+Today I'm thinking about it and I'm moving forward especially on the Readme.
+I love the Readme.